antoineco/aco-tomcat/README.md

 *Note:* multi-version only supported if installed from archive

 ##### `archive_source`
 Base path of the source of the Tomcat installation archive, if installed from archive.
 Supports local files, puppet://, http://, https:// and ftp://.
-Defaults to `http://archive.apache.org/dist/tomcat/tomcat-<maj_version>/v<version>/bin`.
+Defaults to `${archive_mirror}/dist/tomcat/tomcat-<maj_version>/v<version>/bin`.

 ##### `archive_filename`
 File name of the Tomcat installation archive, if installed from archive.
 Defaults to `apache-tomcat-<version>.tar.gz`.

+##### `archive_mirror`
+Mirror to use if installed from archive and no archive source was provided but version was.
+Defaults to `http://archive.apache.org`.

 ##### `proxy_server`
 URL of a proxy server used for downloading Tomcat archives